jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 The part number of Mating connector is AYF333135 of Panasonic, which has 31pins with crossing 0.3mm interval.

-<b>It's recommended to use other brands of connector, such as FH26W-31S from Hirose, which has more sustainability after soldering by iron.</b>

 This is the only one connector on the LCM to provide data/control/backlight lines.
-- --

-## Availability Test
-1. Since this LCM need signal converting, a PCB is made, include power management.

-< TO BE CONTINUED >

-2. The test method of availability is to show color flow gradient animation.

-< TO BE CONTINUED >

 - --